misiektoja/lol_monitor/README.md

 ### SMTP settings

 If you want to use email notifications functionality you need to change the SMTP settings (host, port, user, password, sender, recipient).
+If you leave the default settings then no notifications will be sent.

 ### Other settings